Intro / Jump menu

 The University is committed to the highest standards of openness, integrity and accountability.
 It has approved a Code of Ethics which members of the University are required to abide by at all times.

-• Our investment policy
+• Our ethical investment and banking policy

 • Institutional violations of human rights, including the exploitation of the workforce and use of child labour.